ranjithprabhuk/CXA-React-App/README.md

 React application with flicker image loader, Carousel and Auto Complete Inputs box.

-## DEMO

-   You can see the application in the following url : [CXA-Case Assignment](https://ranjithprabhuk.github.io/CXA-Assignment/dist/)

 ## Installation

 1. A recommended way to install the application is through [npm](https://www.npmjs.com/) package manager using the following command: